LynnHo/Matrix-Calculus-Tutorial/README.tex.md

 ## 2. Conclusion
 Now, if we fully understand the core mind of the above examples, I believe we can derive most matrix derivatives in [Wiki - Matrix Calculus](https://en.wikipedia.org/wiki/Matrix_calculus) by ourself.
-Please correct me if there is any mistakes, and raise issues for detailed steps to compute the matrix derivatives that you are interested in.
+Please correct me if there is any mistake, and raise issues to request the detailed steps of computing the matrix derivatives that you are interested in.